AI Assistants That Handle the Ops So You Can Focus on Architecture.

 Yes.
 You can consolidate vendor contract data into a single structured source, such as a Google Sheet, and point the agent at that source.
 Alternatively, you can build an agent that collects renewal dates from multiple sources and normalises them into a master tracking sheet that the renewal tracker then monitors.
 The agent reads whichever source you designate as the single point of truth.

 The difference is not just speed.
-Approval-first agents give cto teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give cto teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 Frequently asked questions